Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 - Check file system and memory usage
 - Issue a test query against services

-Kubos provides an `example of this application <https://github.com/kubos/kubos/blob/master/apps/obc-hs/README.rst>`__, which executes all of the above tasks on an hourly interval.
+CubeOS provides an `example of this application <https://github.com/cubeos/cubeos/blob/master/apps/obc-hs/README.rst>`__, which executes all of the above tasks on an hourly interval.

 ADCS/GPS